rust-lang/reference/src/attributes/diagnostics.md

    = help: for that trait implementation, expected `Text`, found `Integer`
 ```

 The first error message includes a somewhat confusing error message about the relationship of `&str` and `Expression`, as well as the unsatisfied trait bound in the blanket impl.
-After adding `#[diagnostic::do_no_recommend]`, it no longer considers the blanket impl for the recommendation.
+After adding `#[diagnostic::do_not_recommend]`, it no longer considers the blanket impl for the recommendation.
 The message should be a little clearer, with an indication that a string cannot be converted to an `Integer`.

 [Clippy]: https://github.com/rust-lang/rust-clippy
 [_MetaListNameValueStr_]: ../attributes.md#meta-item-attribute-syntax